 You guys are real ones!

 It’s always a good idea to bring a blanket or mat for your dog to sit on!
-If they are allowed on the furniture GREAT, the blanket protects the furniture and if they’re not, then leave then the blanket can be a comfort for them on the floor.
+If they are allowed on the furniture GREAT, the blanket protects the furniture and if they’re not,

 Not all dogs like to sit on hard surfaces, (little lord Charlie being one of them!).
 Many of times, we've been out for food or a coffee and I’ve been caught out and not brought a blanket for Charlie, so have ended up with my coat on the floor so that he will settle.